Cerenia/cerenia.github.io/README.md

 ##### **Relink your connected devices**

  If you used the Signal desktop client, you will notice that it is no longer linked to your account after restoring the backup.
-In order to relink your device, you will need close the desktop application and reopen for the "Unlinked" banner to appear. **Note: it may take some time after you loaded your backup into your mobile phone and more than one restart of the desktop application for this banner to appear.**
+In order to relink your device, you will need close the desktop application and reopen for the "Unlinked" banner to appear. **Note: it may a significant amount of time after you loaded your backup into your mobile phone and more than one restart of the desktop application for this banner to appear.**

  |  |  |
 | ------------- | ------------- |